36 results for tag: Spiritual Development

 "What women—evolved, mature, powerful women—actually need is a man who embodies the divinity of manhood.
 This may sound mystical, but it’s not.
 Every man is sacred, can touch the sacred masculine within him, can be a man who stands in compassion, loyalty, and honor, who cares enough to realize that only his true, unfiltered presence is good enough for this world.
 A man with a powerful heart, who can hold a woman in his presence, who can weather her emotional storms, who is nourished by being near her, and sees her divinity, and gives endlessly of himself."

 This article explores why being a nice guy will only get you so far.
 You must dive deeper into yourself and express everything that makes you.
 The real you.
 The authentic you.
-Nice guys are men that are hiding from themselves and the women they wish to connect with and love.
+Nice guys are men who are hiding from themselves and the women they wish to connect with and love.
 No more Mr. Nice Guy (see Alice Cooper song below for kicks).
 Why Nice Guys Stay Single - Providence Holistic Counseling Services

 ...